-Abercrombie investor calls for buybacks after failed sale attempt
+Abercrombie & Fitch investor calls for buybacks after failed sale

 SLS owned 0.84 percent of Abercrombie's shares outstanding as of March 31, according to Thomson Reuters data.

-New Albany, Ohio-based Abercrombie operates around 700 stores in the United States and nearly 200 outside the country.
+New Albany, Ohio-based Abercrombie operates around 700 stores in the United States and nearly 200 more internationally.

 SLS, in a letter to the company's board, laid out two ways for Abercrombie to buy back shares.

-The retailer could buy back $200 million of stock while cutting its annual dividend to 18 cents from the current 80 cents, SLS said.
+The retailer could buy back $200 million of stock while slashing its annual dividend to 18 cents from the current 80 cents, SLS said.

 Alternatively, Abercrombie could sell its real estate assets that make up a "substantial portion" of its market value and use the proceeds from the sale to buy back shares, the investor added.